CodeNarc/CodeNarc/codenarc-creating-rule.md

     *visit* every try/catch statement within the source code.

   * It uses the `AstUtil` utility class.

+  * The visit method is annotated with `@CompileStatic` to enable compatibility between Groovy 3 and Groovy 4.
+Any CodeNarc method that calls `super.xx()` should be annotated with `@CompileStatic` so that it can be compiled on Groovy 3 and used on Groovy 4 or vice versa.

 See the **CodeNarc** source code and javadocs for more information and further examples.